Raman1121/A-very-basic-Neural-Network-/README.md

-# A-very-basic-Neural-Network-
+# Basic Neural Networks
 This repo contains the code for a very basic neural network without using any framework such Tensorflow, PyTorch etc. The Neural Network has been created using only Numpy.

-The network is contains only two layers i.e. the input and the output layer.
+1. The first Program is a neural network which contains only 2 layers (input and output)

+2. The second Program is a neural network which contains 3 layers (input, hidden and output)